Peter Firth: Later roles

-Film

 Other film work has included roles in Diamonds on Wheels (1973); When You Comin' Back, Red Ryder?
 (1979); Lifeforce (1985); Letter to Brezhnev (1985); Northanger Abbey (1987), playing Henry Tilney; The Hunt for Red October (1990) playing the Soviet political officer Ivan Putin murdered early in the film; White Angel (1993), playing mild-mannered dentist Leslie Steckler; Amistad (1997) playing the strongly anti-slavery Captain Fitzgerald of the Royal Navy; Mighty Joe Young (1998); Pearl Harbor (2001); and The Greatest Game Ever Played (2005), playing Lord Northcliffe.

-Television

-Along with his film career, Firth has continued to appear in various television productions, with several notable credits in various high-profile dramas.
+Along with his film career, Firth has continued to appear in television productions, with several notable credits in various high-profile dramas.
 He starred in two science-fiction episodes of the BBC's Play for Today anthology series as the eponymous time-traveller in the romantic The Flipside of Dominick Hide (1980), and its sequel, Another Flip for Dominick (1982).
-Firth also had a starring role in Tales Of The Unexpected in 1981.
+Firth also had a starring role in Tales of the Unexpected in 1981.
 In 1994, in the Fourth Series of Heartbeat, he played Dr. Radcliffe who partnered with Dr. Rowan (Niamh Cusack) in Whitby.
 He also portrayed the Emperor Vespasian in "The Jewish Revolt" episode of the BBC series Ancient Rome: The Rise and Fall of an Empire.

 For many years he had played a primary role as senior MI5 officer Harry Pearce in the BBC's popular spy drama series Spooks (2002–2011), and played Fred Hoyle in Hawking, a BBC dramatisation of the early career of Stephen Hawking.

 He was also Snaith in the three-part series South Riding in 2011.
 Firth has also appeared on American and Canadian television, on programmes such as Law & Order: Special Victims Unit and Total Recall 2070, as well as in television films such as The Incident starring Walter Matthau.

 In 2014, Firth played the part of the character Andrew Rawlins in Undeniable, a two-part series made for the ITV network.
-In 2015 he played Jacob Marley in four episodes of the BBC television series Dickensian.

-In 2016, he played the part of Ernest Augustus, Duke of Cumberland and King of Hanover in ITV's drama series Victoria.

-In 2018, he played Milos Borisovich, a Belarusian drug lord.
+In 2015, he played Jacob Marley in four episodes of the BBC television series Dickensian.
+In 2016, he played the part of Ernest Augustus, Duke of Cumberland and King of Hanover, in ITV's drama series Victoria.
+In 2018, he played Milos Borisovich, a Belarusian drug lord, in the action series Strike Back: Retribution.